59de44955ebd/ScreenCam/README.md

   C:\Windows\System32\rundll32.exe ScreenCam.dll,Configure

-  in CMD/PowerShell or a batch script.
+  in CMD/PowerShell or batch script.

-* It uses different CLSIDs and registry keys than screen-capture-recorder, so the filters are independant. can select a specific window
+* It uses different CLSIDs and registry keys than screen-capture-recorder, so the filters are independant.

 * It supports 32, 24 and 16 bit RGB (but no YUV).